Symmetry restoration in mean-field approaches: Symmetry Restoration - General Formalism

-It turns out, that, in contrast to abelian groups, here the weight function $f^I_M(\Omega)$ for the generator-coordinate-method ansatz (\ref{eq:37}) is not completely determined by the symmetry group.
-The coefficients $g_K$ have to be determined by the dynamics of the system, i.e., by diagonalizing the many-body Hamiltonian or by minimizing the projected energy.
+In contrast to abelian groups, here the weight function $f^I_M(\Omega)$ for the generator-coordinate-method ansatz (\ref{eq:37}) is not completely defined by the symmetry group.
+The coefficients $g^{I}_{MK}$ have to be determined by the dynamics of the system, i.e., by diagonalizing the many-body Hamiltonian or by minimizing the projected energy.

-Only in special cases, this additional diagonalization is not necessary.
-For example, if the intrinsic (symmetry-breaking) wave function $|\Phi\rangle$ is symmetric with respect to rotations around the intrinsic $z$-axis, i.e., if $\hat{J}_z|\Phi\rangle=K_0|\Phi\rangle$, then $\hat{P}^I_{MK}|\Phi\rangle=0$ for $K\neq K_0$ and there is only one coefficient $g_{K_0}$, which is determined by the normalization.
+Only in special cases, this additional diagonalization is not necessary, e.g., if the intrinsic (symmetry-breaking) wave function $|\Phi\rangle$ is symmetric with respect to rotations around the intrinsic $z$-axis, i.e., if $\hat{J}_z|\Phi\rangle=K_0|\Phi\rangle$, then $\hat{P}^I_{MK}|\Phi\rangle=0$ for $K\neq K_0$ and there is only one coefficient $g^{I}_{MK_0}$, which is determined by the normalization.
 A simple case is the intrinsic state $|\Phi\rangle_{K=0}$ of the ground state of an axially deformed even-even nucleus.
 Here we find the projected states